Vinny-man/WEBSITE/README.md

 # WEBSITE
-A course regarding web design.
+A website design for a web design course.